Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 IDDPG: multi-agent version of DDPG
 -------------------------------------

-- Independent deep deterministic policy gradient (IDDPG) is a natural extension of standard deep deterministic policy gradient (DDPG) under multi-agent settings.
+.. admonition:: Quick Facts

-- The sampling/training pipeline is the same when we stand at the view of a single agent when comparing DDPG and IDDPG.
+    - Independent deep deterministic policy gradient (IDDPG) is a natural extension of DDPG under multi-agent settings.
     - An IDDPG agent architecture consists of two models: ``policy`` and ``Q``.
     - IDDPG applies to cooperative, competitive, and mixed task modes.

 **Preliminary**